LaxarJS/laxar/docs/concepts.md

 The _runtime_ handles URL routing and loads the template associated with the current page definition.
 It instantiates all required widgets and activities, and tells them when everyone else is ready to receive their publish/subscribe-events.
 It also loads the corresponding templates and CSS files, or provides these assets from an optimized bundle in production.
+Once everything is set up, the runtime gets out of the way: it lets the widgets perform their tasks and communicate through the event bus as needed.

 ### The LaxarJS Event Bus